 Acute and chronic pain show up in many different ways, affecting the individual and their loved ones.
 According to the CDC, chronic pain affects 20 percent of Americans.
 Until recently, pain management primarily consisted of opioids and other prescription pain medications.
 Before we look at how pain management has changed in recent years, let’s go over a few additional facts about pain:

 These numbers speak for themselves.
-With so many people facing pain on a daily basis, it is no wonder there is a need for medicine to catch up.
+With so many people facing pain daily, it is no wonder there is a need for medicine to catch up.
 Thanks to advances in pain management and a different viewpoint on how to properly manage pain, more and more people are finding long-term relief that doesn’t involve taking pain medications.

 As opioid use increased, we bore witness to countless preventable deaths, cognitive and behavioral changes, and social implications.
 It became clear there was a need for sustainable and safer pain management.
 Regenerative medicine is a field of medicine that has been around for years.
 It aims to treat, repair, and replace damaged cells, tissues, and organs through various therapies, such as stem cells and ketamine infusions.
 As our relationship with pain management changes, so will the treatments people seek.